divad12/blog/_posts/2012-01-05-khan-academy-internship-post-mortem.md

 <img src="/images/ka-internship/thumbs/laptop.jpg" alt="Deploying on my laptop" width="680"/>

 The helpful crew has been helpful.
-For example, Google App Engine had no A/B testing framework, so comrade Bengineer Kamens built one in a weekend.
+For example, Google App Engine had no A/B testing framework, so [comrade Bengineer Kamens built one](https://github.com/kamens/gae_bingo) in a weekend.
 We code review all non-trivial commits to maintain a clean and consistent code base.
 I've learned a lot here, such as ML, UI design, good coding practices, blog post writing, and all the technologies we use.
-Also, comrade John Resig is famous.
+Also, [comrade John Resig](http://en.wikipedia.org/wiki/John_Resig) is famous!

 <img src="/images/ka-internship/thumbs/happy-crying.jpg" alt="Happy rage face" width="680"/>

 Interns are given massive amounts of autonomy, and with that, responsibility.
 You're an integral part of the core team of a non-profit startup --- make decisions, flesh out projects, and shape the future of Khan Academy.
 You're not just responsible for awesome code.
 You're not just responsible for awesome features.
-Thru doing these things we want to make the world a better place by redefining education.
+Through doing these things we want to make the world a better place by redefining education.

 <img src="/images/ka-internship/thumbs/challenge-accepted.jpg" alt="Challenge accepted" width="680"/>